ACEs, Trauma, & Resiliency

 Adverse Childhood Experiences (ACEs)

-The Adverse Childhood Experiences (ACE) Study showed that children are exposed to clusters of traumatic experiences are at high risk for developing mental and physical health problems over their lifespan.
+The Adverse Childhood Experiences (ACE) Study showed that children who are exposed to clusters of traumatic experiences are at high risk for developing mental and physical health problems over their lifespan.
 Clusters of ACEs usually highlight some form of underlying pathogenic parenting.
-For example our children routinely experience 6+ out of the original 10 ACEs.
-Some of the ACEs in the cluster of living with a an impaired caregiver include; 1) enduring intense and prolonged psychological abuse and 2) neglect, 3) witness domestic violence, 4) suffering in the middle of a prolonged, high conflict divorce, and 5) losing a parent.
+For example, children in high-conflict family courts routinely experience 6+ out of the original 10 ACEs.
+Some of the ACEs these children experience include: 1) living with a an impaired caregiver , 2) enduring intense and prolonged psychological abuse and 3) neglect, 4) witnessing domestic abuse, 5) suffering in the middle of a prolonged, high conflict divorce, and 6) losing a loving, nurturing parent.

-Clusters of ACEs in the absence of the protection of the targeted parent, induce prolonged dangerously high levels of stress hormones in our children.
+Clusters of ACEs in the absence of the protection of the targeted parent, induce prolonged and dangerously high levels of stress hormones in children.
 Stress hormones such as cortisol, place an intolerable burden on a child’s vulnerable developing systems and ultimately causes stress-related physical and mental illnesses.
 Watch the following video for a great description of toxic stress.
 And remember that children need at least one healthy parent to turn toxic stress into tolerable stress.

 Resiliency and The Science of Hope